elok/CarND-Behavioral-Cloning-P3/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I added a dropout layer to the model.

-Then I ...
+Then I flipped the images horizontally and added more data by driving track one backwards.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I had a "correction" dataset in which I intentionally veered off the track and corrected it by driving it back into the middle.
+I did this for both the left and right side of the road.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+I used the NVIDIA architecture which consists of the following:

+* The image is normalized using a Keras lambda layer (line 121).
+The input is 160 x 320 with 3 dimensions.
+* The image is then cropped at the top by 70 and bottom by 25 (line 123)
+* Apply a 5x5 convolution with 24 output filters, 2x2 stride, and relu activation (line 125)
+* Apply a 5x5 convolution with 36 output filters, 2x2 stride, and relu activation
+* Apply a 5x5 convolution with 48 output filters, 2x2 stride, and relu activation
+* Apply a 3x3 convolution with 64 output filters, and relu activation
+* Apply a 3x3 convolution with 64 output filters, and relu activation
+* Dropout with probability of 0.5
+* Flatten
+* Dense 100
+* Dense 50
+* Dense 10
+* Dense 1

 #### 3. Creation of the Training Set & Training Process